243135-tech/Perception_project/README.md

 python -m detection_model.model.main --set_img 2 --output_video_path "output.mp4" --frame_rate 30 --confidence_threshold 0.6
 ```

+### Parameters Description:

+- `--set_img <value>`:
+  Specifies the image sequence to use for processing.
+This parameter takes an integer value corresponding to the image sequence set (1, 2 or 3).

+- `--output_video_path <path>`:
+  Defines the path and filename where the output video will be saved.
+This is a string parameter where you can provide the file name and extension (e.g., `"output.mp4"`).

+- `--frame_rate <value>`:
+  Sets the frame rate of the output video.
+This parameter accepts an integer value for the number of frames per second.
+For example, `30` will produce a video at 30 frames per second.

+- `--confidence_threshold <value>`:
+  Specifies the confidence threshold for object detection.
+This parameter accepts a float value between `0` and `1`.
+Objects with detection confidence below this threshold will be ignored.
+For example, `0.6` means only objects with a detection confidence of 60% or higher will be processed.

 (frame_path.name, track_id, label, truncated, occlusion, alpha, bbox, dimensions, location, rotation_y, x_center, y_center, distance)
 Output Description
 Values	Name	Description